prometheus-operator/prometheus-operator/Documentation/designs/status-subresource.md

 )

 type ServiceMonitorBinding struct {
-	// Name of the binding.
-	// +required
-	Name string `json:"name"`
-	// Reference to the Prometheus object that binds the service monitoring (e.g. Prometheus or PrometheusAgent).
-	// +required
-	PrometheusRef PrometheusReference `json:"prometheusRef"`
-	// The current state of the service monitor when bound to the referenced Prometheus object.
-	// +patchMergeKey=type
-	// +patchMergeStrategy=merge
-	// +optional
-	Conditions []ServiceMonitorCondition `json:"conditions,omitempty"`
-}

-type PrometheusReference struct {
 	// The type of resource being referenced (e.g. Prometheus or PrometheusAgent).
 	// +kubebuilder:validation:Enum=prometheuses;prometheusagents
 	// +required